PushProductions/CodeAtlas/README.md

 # 🗺️ CodeAtlas

+CodeAtlas is a visual repository intelligence tool that helps developers generate optimized LLM context from large codebases.

 CodeAtlas is a lightning-fast, local developer tool that visually maps your project's directory structure and compiles selected files into unified, highly-optimized Markdown packets for Large Language Models (LLMs).

 Tired of copying and pasting individual files to give your AI context?
 CodeAtlas acts as a visual shopping cart for your codebase.